 - ✓ DO Smoke in authorised zones only.
 If you are visiting a site, make yourself aware of the designated smoking zones as soon as you arrive - ✓ DO Try to give up.
-The NHS Smoking Helpline is free on 0800 169 0169 or visit www.gosmokefree.co.uk, or ask your local GP - DO Ensure you put the residues into a proper container once you have finished - PO Remember that MPA members regard e-cigarettes in the same way as normal cigarettes so the same rules apply but try and separate yourself from tobacco users. - DON'T Smoke in work places.
+The NHS Smoking Helpline is free on 0800 169 0169 or visit smokefree.gov or askyour local GP - V DO Ensure you put the residues into a proper container once you have finished - ✓ DO Remember that MPA members regard e-cigarettes in the same way as normal cigarettes so the same rules apply but try and separate yourself from tobacco users. - X DON'T Smoke in work places.
 Work places includes vans, company cars and pool cars even if you are the only occupant.
 This is on the basis that other employees may use the vehicle from time to time.
 Breaking this rule may result in disciplinary action or exclusion from site for a visitor or contractor, as it is our responsibility to ensure the health of all of our employees - X DON'T Smoke next to fuels, flammable gases, when filling fuel at petrol stations or vehicles unloading such materials.

-Drivers' Responsibility Driving while Pregnant
+Driving while Pregnant